 Beginner recommendations: I recommend starting with a fine tip variety pack of colors, and a set of white in multiple tip sizes.
 This will make a great basic multipurpose marker kit for rock painting.

-- Sakura Pen-Touch paint markers are a great all-around paint marker for a variety of surfaces, including smooth rocks.
+Sakura Pen-Touch paint markers are a great all-around paint marker for a variety of surfaces, including smooth stones.
 They’re opaque, which creates bold colors even on dark surfaces, and they’re waterproof.
 They come in 3 tip sizes (.7, 1.0, and 2.0mm).

 The biggest downside?